Urethrectomy

 • Swelling is a common complication.

-• A haematoma (blood collection under the skin) may form and needs to be reviewed by Dr Schoeman as soon as possible.
+• A hematoma (blood collection under the skin) may form and needs to be reviewed by Dr Schoeman as soon as possible.
 Bruising is normal.

 • An infection of the wound may occur and requires immediate attention.